One good sentence

 Nov 2025

-When my curiosity towards writing grew, I did what I suspect most would do: I read The Elements of Style, On Writing, and On Writing Well.
-As a result, I thought I was ready to write better, and, to some extent, I was right.
+Some years back, when my curiosity towards writing grew, I read The Elements of Style, On Writing, and On Writing Well.
+Furiously flipping pages and writing notes, I thought I was prepared to write better, and, to some extent, I was right.
 I did write better.
-But as with the cheap wine that used to bring pleasure, my newly improved taste became the low tide to reveal every malformed reef and rock, rendering my writing more naked than ever.
+My taste for good writing was improving.

-While troubleshooting the issue, I realized I struggle most with separating writing from editing.
+While troubleshooting the issue, I realized I struggle to separate writing from editing.
 With that realization came an idea: what if I wrote an article with a simple goal of ending up with one good sentence?
 Just one.
 The rest of the words, sentences, and paragraphs could come as they are; mere thoughts spilled on a digital paper.
-That way, I reasoned, I could break through the barrier of perfection that's been holding me back with writing.
+That way, I reasoned, I could break through the barrier of perfection that's been holding me back.

 I tried that method with this article.
-And lo and behold, the first version came to life in fifteen minutes.
+The first version came to life in fifteen minutes.
 I wrote without barriers.
 Only after the draft was complete did I proceed to edit.
 Not only did I feel better writing, but I also think the result is better.
-Who knows, maybe there's even more than one good sentence in here.
+Maybe there's even more than one good sentence, who knows.

 With plenty of this year still left, consider this a premature New Year's promise: I'll begin to just write, and edit later.
 I set the goal to one good sentence.
-Only a handful of people will read these words anyway, so I might as well consider writing for an audience of one: myself.
+As only a handful of people will read these words anyway, I might as well consider writing for an audience of one: myself.

 Get in touch